Banks Violette: Major works and exhibitions

-In 2006, Violette curated a group show titled, War on 45 / My Mirrors are Painted Black (For You), which included fellow heavy-metal nihilistic artists.
-The show included a black rhombus painting entitled For Steven Parrino / FTW (Dark Matter) made by Violette, in collaboration with Gardar Eide Einarsson, and dedicated to the influential dead artist Steven Parrino.
+In 2006, Violette curated a group show titled War on 45 / My Mirrors are Painted Black (For You).
+The show included a painting titled For Steven Parrino / FTW (Dark Matter) produced by Violette in collaboration with Gardar Eide Einarsson and dedicated to artist Steven Parrino.

+Collaborations

-Violette continues to make work, frequently using collaboration as a springboard for his new installations.
+Violette frequently uses collaboration in the development of his installations.
 Stephen O'Malley of Sunn O))) provided the soundtrack for Violette's 2007 double show at Team Gallery and Gladstone Gallery in New York City.

-Violette's work has been described, by Francesca Gavin, as New Gothic Art.
+Violette collaborated with Celine under creative director Hedi Slimane for the Fall/Winter 2022 menswear collection.
+In 2023, he created a series of fluorescent chandelier works for the brand.

+Collections

+Violette's work is held in the collections of the Museum of Modern Art, the Solomon R. Guggenheim Museum, the Whitney Museum of American Art, the Los Angeles County Museum of Art, the Centre Pompidou, the Musée d’Art Moderne et Contemporain in Geneva, and the Migros Museum für Gegenwartskunst in Zurich.